 The Holy Valley is the ultimate destination for people who seek peace and adventure.
-It is the home of the Colombian hermit Father Dario Escobar who has been living in Our Lady of Hawqa Monastery for 17 years.
+It is the home of the Colombian hermit Father Dario Escobar who has been living in Our Lady of Hawqa Monastery for almost 2 decades.

 The reserve in Ehden contains cedars and encloses 1,058 plant species which 40% of them are native plant species in Lebanon.
 This place is also rich with trees: 39 species of native trees have been identified.